chuanyang-Zheng/SAS/README.md

 # SAS
-This is official implmentation of "SAS: Simulated Attetnion Score
+This is official implmentation of "SAS: Simulated Attetnion Score"